1970 Chevelle Bodywork and Paint

 Chevelle Malibu's that were vinyl top-equipped had stainless moldings separating the vinyl top from the body, as well as horizontal moldings down the sides of the car.
 These were removed and the holes were plugged with metal.

 Initial priming was done panel by panel.
-After all the bodywork was completed, I allowed the final primer coat to dry for over a week.
+After all the bodywork was completed, a final primer coat was sprayed, then allowed to dry for several days.

 After the bodywork was done, painting the car was the last major step in this restoration.